FUST and IHP

 IHP-IX Key Objectives:

-The ninth phase (IHP-IX) represents a methodological response towards transdisciplinarity aimed to generate solutions.
+The ninth phase (IHP-IX) represents a methodological response towards transdisciplinarity aimed at generating solutions.

-2. Water education in 4th Industrial Revolution including Sustainability
+Water education in the 4th Industrial Revolution, including Sustainability

-4. Integrated water resourced management under conditions of global change
+Integrated water resources management under conditions of global change